ITT-26/assignment-03-activity-recognition-pink/README.md

 ## Data Gathering
-Make sure your DIPPID device is connected to the same network as the host.
+Make sure your DIPPID device is connected to the same network as the host device.
+The program will prompt you to press Button 1 before each session.

-To start data gathering, run `python gather_data.py`.
+To start the gathering data , run `python gather_data.py`.